 To ensure that your donors feel properly appreciated, keep your communications focused on them.
 Emphasize the role they play in helping your nonprofit make a difference.
-In your communications, focus on “you” instead of “we” to center your donors.
+In your communications, focus on “you” instead of “we” to focus on your donors’ roles.
 You want to make it clear that they are the driving force behind your nonprofit’s impact.

 3. Send prompt thank-you’s.

 When you do a favor for someone, you expect that they will show you their gratitude in some way.
-Donors feel the same way when they make a gift.
-Ideally, you’ll want to thank them within 48 hours after they make a gift.
+Donors feel the same way when they make a gift or join your nonprofit’s membership program.
+Ideally, you’ll want to thank them within 48 hours.
 Prompt thank-you messages will help your donors feel recognized and appreciated.

 Your thank-you communications can take multiple forms, such as a text or an email.
 Within it, express your genuine gratitude and how important the donor’s contributions are.
 You should also include the donation tax receipt for their records.

 4. Highlight the gift’s tangible impact.

 To foster a strong relationship between donors and your nonprofit, be transparent about your operations.
 You can also leverage this transparency as a way to recognize donors by highlighting the tangible impact of their gifts.